When a loved one is diagnosed with Alzheimer’s, understanding the legal aspects of their care can be empowering.

 Finally, court-appointed fiduciaries may be an option.
 In this case, a court appoints someone to manage the individual’s financial or healthcare decisions if no other arrangements were made.
 This is often a last resort when other legal tools, like a POA or trust, are unavailable.

-Discover Memory Care at Dogwood Forest of Acworth
+Discover Memory Care at Dogwood Forest of Grayson

 Let us support you through this journey.
-Contact Dogwood Forest of Acworth today to learn how our memory care services can provide peace of mind for you and your loved one.
+Contact Dogwood Forest of Grayson today to learn how our memory care services can provide peace of mind for you and your loved one.